 Craig Wright Is Not Satoshi, Didn't Author Bitcoin Whitepaper, Judge Rules

-COPA took Wright to court last month to secure such a ruling that he wasn't the pseudonymous creator of the world's largest digital asset in an effort to prevent him from suing other developers or claiming intellectual property rights over the technology.
+COPA took Wright to court to try and prevent him from suing developers and other members of the crypto community, claiming intellectual property rights over Bitcoin's technology.

-Craig Wright is not Satoshi Nakamoto or the author of the Bitcoin whitepaper, U.K. Judge James Mellor said after closing arguments in the Crypto Open Patent Alliance trial on Thursday.
+Craig Wright is not Satoshi Nakamoto or the author of the Bitcoin whitepaper, U.K. Judge James Mellor said after closing arguments in the Crypto Open Patent Alliance (COPA) trial on Thursday.

-After finding that the evidence was "overwhelming," the judge said he plans to write a ruling that Wright is not Nakamoto, is not the creator of Bitcoin, the author of the Bitcoin whitepaper nor the creator of Bitcoin's technology.
+The evidence presented during the month-long trial was "overwhelming," the judge said, adding that he plans to write a ruling detailing his conclusions – including that Wright did not create the Bitcoin system.

+"I will make certain declarations, which I am satisfied are useful and are necessary to do justice between the parties.
+First, that Dr. Wright is not the author of the Bitcoin white paper.
+Second, Dr. Wright is not the person who adopted or operated under the pseudonym Satoshi Nakamoto in the period 2008 to 2011.
+Third, Dr. Wright is not the person who created the Bitcoin System.
+And, fourth, he is not the author of the initial versions of the Bitcoin software.
+Any further relief will be dealt with in my written judgment," Judge Mellor said.

-COPA took Wright to court last month to secure such a ruling that he wasn't the pseudonymous creator of the world's largest digital asset in an effort to prevent him from suing other developers or claiming intellectual property rights over the technology.
+COPA sued Wright in 2021 to secure such a ruling to prevent him from taking legal action against developers and other members of the crypto community or claiming intellectual property rights over Bitcoin's open-source technology.

+The outcome is a victory for COPA, which is backed by industry titans like Twitter founder Jack Dorsey, Coinbase and others.

+Justice Mellor halted two other cases – including one Wright filed against Coinbase and Dorsey’s Block – alleging he had database rights to the bitcoin blockchain, which depended on the outcome of this case.
+The conclusion that Wright is not Satoshi may influence the continuation of each of those cases.

 Disclosure

-Note: UPDATE (March 14, 2024, 14:53 UTC): Adds detail throughout and comment from COPA spokesperson.
-UPDATE (March 14, 2024, 15:05 UTC): Adds Judge's comment made in court in third paragraph.